image of COE students sitting in front of HEDCO fireplace

 Commitment to Inclusion and Social Change

 The Department of Counseling Psychology and Human Services strives to maintain an inclusive learning environment that values and celebrates diverse perspectives so that all students can flourish professionally and personally.
 Our view of diversity encompasses, but is not limited to, ability, age, culture, gender, language, nationality/geography, political views, race/ethnicity, religious beliefs and practices, sexual orientation, and socioeconomic status/class.
 Advancing social justice is central to our educational mission.
-We condemn the systemic racism, oppression, and violence against minoritized communities in the United States and stand in solidarity with calls for social justice.
 Our community strives to advance social justice through our research, pedagogy, service, and clinical outreach, which collectively aim to improve the lives of individuals, families, and communities.
 Our work toward these goals is an ongoing journey of learning, and we welcome input from our students, colleagues, alumni, and friends to support these efforts.